denoland/std/src/helps/README.md

 Isolates have code, help have function instructions to call that code.

+Helps are the interface between human / AI readable and machine code readable.

+Think helps are only ever invoked with a single parameter - the text prompt.
+They are natural language interpreted functions.

 ## Sections

 All sections are optional, and with nothing specified, a deprompted AI will be